-Among SIT graduates, the biggest earners are Senior Software Engineers, who haul in around $109K on average.
-Next on the list are Senior Systems Engineers and Information Technology Project Managers, bringing in $100K and $92K, respectively.
-Sliding in near the bottom are Project Engineers, who report earnings of $69K.
+Among SIT graduates, the biggest earners are Information Technology Managers, who haul in about $116K on average.
+Next on the list are Software Engineers and IT Business Analysts, bringing in around $94K and $74K, respectively.
+On the lower end, Civil Engineers report making approximately $64K.

 Benefits and Perks

 A lucky minority (about one-third of alumni) are fortunate enough to be compensated for vacation while just one-sixth of alumni get sick time.
 It is no small feat that nearly all survey participants are given health coverage, and most survey participants accept dental insurance.
 Nearly all respondents allocate some part of their earnings to a company-sponsored 401(k) savings plan.
 Graduates of Stevens Institute of Technology are also recipients of a casual working environment, life insurance, a company-subsidized cell phone, and tuition reimbursement.